Dokhoi123/Cuoi-ki-He-Thong-Nhung/README.md

-# **IoT Universal IR Remote Control System using ESP32 and Blynk**
+# **IoT Air Conditioner (AC) Controller using ESP32 and Blynk**

-This is an embedded system project that creates an IoT-based Universal Infrared (IR) Remote.
-The system can learn and clone signals from any physical IR remote control and then transmit those signals on command, allowing you to control devices like TVs, air conditioners, or fans from the Blynk mobile application.
+This embedded system project creates an IoT-based smart remote for an air conditioner.
+It allows you to learn and clone signals from your existing AC remote (such as power, temperature, and mode settings) and control your AC from anywhere using the Blynk mobile application.

 ## **System Architecture**

 The project is divided into two main parts:
-1.  **IR Receiver:** A circuit and sketch used to capture and decode signals from a physical remote.
+1.  **IR Receiver:** A circuit and sketch used to capture and decode signals from a physical AC remote.
-2.  **IR Sender:** The main circuit and sketch that connects to Blynk and transmits the captured IR signals to control a device.
+2.  **IR Sender:** The main circuit and sketch that connects to Blynk and transmits the captured IR signals to control the air conditioner.

-## **Features**
+## **Key Features**

-- **Universal Remote Cloning:** Can learn and replicate raw IR signals from virtually any remote control.
+- **AC Remote Cloning:** Learns and replicates raw IR signals for various air conditioner functions.
-- **Real-time Control:** Control your devices remotely via the Blynk mobile app over WiFi.
+- **Remote AC Control:** Power on/off, adjust temperature, and change operating modes (e.g., Cool, Fan, Dry) via the Blynk app.
-- **IoT Integration:** A practical implementation of an Internet of Things device for smart home automation.
+- **IoT Integration:** Turns a standard, non-smart air conditioner into a WiFi-enabled smart device.
-- **Modular Code:** Separate, easy-to-use sketches for receiving (learning) and sending (controlling).
+- **Modular Code:** Separate, easy-to-use sketches for receiving (learning) and sending (controlling) signals.

 ## **Hardware & Software Requirements**